oracle/wookiee/README.md

 template with tons of examples since your company runs all their Services on one framework
 * ...would rather focus on the functionality of your Akka Actors than worrying about linking up health checks, starting everything up, and sending out PoisonPills on shutdown
-* ...have no appetite for creating a new logger for every single class you want to hear from
+* ...have no appetite for creating a new logger variable for every single class you want to hear from
+* ...just want to be able to get straight to the fun stuff!

 ### What's Included